Ishraq21/RAGnetic/README.md

 <img width="20388" height="5692" alt="RAGnetic Logo" src="https://github.com/user-attachments/assets/92e1f139-9acb-43f3-9072-02d7f5336663" />

-RAGnetic is an open-source, highly configurable, compliance-first AI framework for building and deploying production-ready RAG systems and intelligent agents.
-It offers full control at every layer, from data ingestion and vector embeddings to retrieval pipelines, benchmarking, and deployment with no infrastructure overhead.
-RAGnetic provides YAML configuration for developers and an intuitive GUI for users who need powerful AI capabilities without coding.
+RAGnetic is an open-source, production-ready AI framework for building and deploying intelligent multi-agent systems with advanced RAG capabilities.
+It provides a complete ecosystem for creating specialized AI agents that can collaborate, execute code, search the web, analyze documents, and interact with databases.
+RAGnetic offers real-time streaming, sandboxed code execution, comprehensive API access, and enterprise-grade security with YAML-based configuration and a web interface.

 One of RAGnetic’s core philosophies is to give developers and organizations complete ownership of their on-premise AI while eliminating infrastructure overhead and reducing development time and cost.